Istanbul New Airport - brief history, presentation and figures (Video)

 - capacity of approximately 150 million passengers / year;

-- 165 of bell boarding gates (43 will be allocated to Turkish Airlines);
+- 165 bellows boarding gates (43 will be allocated to Turkish Airlines);

-- 4 passenger terminals connected with railway trains;
+- 4 passenger terminals connected by railway trains;

 - 1 air traffic control tower,